Arrays

 sleep 60

-How do I use $SLURM_ARRAY_TASK_ID
+How do I use $SLURM_ARRAY_TASK_ID with my python program?

 There are a number of ways.